mahnoor-jawaid-khan/Personal-Portfolio/README.md

 - About Me, Skills, Projects, and Contact sections

-Project showcases with links and descriptions
+- Project showcases with links and descriptions

 - Mobile-first design

--Contact form with email functionality
+- Contact form with email functionality

 **Tech Stack**